 Once you understand the consignment requirements in Texas, the next step is putting them into practice.
 Retail My Ride connects licensed dealers with motivated consign-ready sellers, helping you stay compliant while growing your inventory.

-For Dealers: Learn more and join America’s #1 hub for car consignment and access a steady stream of retail-ready vehicles.
+For Dealers: Join America’s #1 hub for car consignment to access a steady stream of private seller, retail-ready vehicles — free to join and built to grow your acquisition pipeline.

-For Sellers: Get more money for your car by working with a licensed retail dealer who handles everything for you.
+For Sellers: Get top dollar for your car by working with a licensed retail dealer who handles everything for you.

 This page is provided by Retail My Ride for general informational purposes only.
 It is not legal advice.
 Car consignment laws and dealer requirements may change at any time.
 Always confirm the latest rules with your state DMV, licensing authority, or qualified legal counsel before making decisions.